 Here are some other legal considerations that may help ease your stress so that you can focus on what truly matters: honoring your loved one:

 Before any proceedings or planning can occur, you must get a Certified Death Certificate.
 We can take care of getting you as many copies as you need.
 We recommend getting multiple copies, as some agencies you may deal with will not accept a photocopy of the certificate.

 Contact the bank immediately after your loved one’s passing.
 If it is not a joint account, ask about the necessary procedures to release these funds safely.
 Keep a joint account open long enough for any checks to clear or to pay forgotten bills.

 An executor is the person who represents your estate, in charge of paying off debts, controlling your assets, and distributing them to the beneficiaries on your will.

-We’re always available to help guide you towards the answers and assistance you need after a death.
-Simply call us at (813) 435-6487 to discuss your needs with a funeral professional.
+Loyless Funeral Homes is available to help guide you toward the answers and assistance you need.
+Call us at (813) 435-6487 to discuss your needs with a funeral professional.